 High-quality sulforaphane supplements tend to be on the pricier side.
 That said, improving your health shouldn’t put you out of pocket.

 We’ve listed the best products to suit a range of budgets while never skimping on quality.
-BROQ is the most expensive, while Jarrow Formulas BroccoMax is more affordable.
+BROQ is the most expensive, while Jarrow Formulas BroccoMax and Double Woods Sulforaphane are more affordable.

 Chronic oxidative stress and inflammation are precursors to heart disease.

-Research suggests sulforaphane may guard against cardiovascular disease thanks to its antioxidant and anti-inflammatory properties.
+Research suggests sulforaphane may support cardiovascular health thanks to its antioxidant and anti-inflammatory properties.

 That said, most studies are on animals.
 So, don’t neglect heart-healthy habits in favor of sulforaphane.
 I’m talking about exercising regularly, reducing stress, sleeping well, and eating more fiber.

-A more recent study also found broccoli sprout extract may improve measures of short- and long-term blood sugar control in those with poorly controlled type-2 diabetes.
+This may explain why a more recent study found broccoli sprout extract may improve short- and long-term blood sugar control in those with poorly controlled type-2 diabetes.

-However, it’s a complementary therapy, not a replacement for any medication prescribed by your doctor.
+However, sulforaphane is a complementary supplement, not a replacement for any medication.